Pittsburgh-NEH-Institute/Institute-Materials-2020/presentations/day04_session03_ljo_Explore-how-the-out-of-the-box-controller-works-along-with-what-it-can-and-cannot-do.md

 # Explore how the out-of-the-box controller works, along with what it can and cannot do
 Day 04 Session 03 slot 02

 ## URL mapping using URL-rewriting
-1. Anatomy of an URL-rewriting-based app
+1. you put the controller in the root of your app collection
+2. A few sections in the controller.xql: step by step
-2. How eXist Finds the Controller
+3. How eXist Finds the Controller
-3. The URL Rewriting Controller’s Environment
-4. The Controller’s Output XML Format
+The Controller Outputs XML in exist namespace
-5. Advanced URL Control
-6. Changing the URL for URL Rewriting
-7. The controller-config.xml Configuration File
+4. The controller-config.xml Configuration File

 ## Rule 1: you put the controller in the root of your app collection
 And you name it `controller.xql`.